Are you looking for a camp for your child or teen – but aren’t sure where to start?

 More information: (315) 738-0472. uticazoo.org/education/zoocamp.

-YMCA of Central New York – The YMCA’s camps offer a plethora of activities for children and teens: horseback riding, boating, sports, swimming, and archery, to name a few.
+YMCA of Central New York – The YMCA’s camps feature a plethora of activities for children and teens: horseback riding, boating, sports, swimming, and archery, to name a few.
 Families can also check out one of its eight art camps or College for Kids, a three-week program held in partnership with Onondaga Community College.
 Financial assistance is available for all camps.

 Ages: The ages vary by program.